CompPhysics/MLErasmus/README.md

 ## Possible textbooks

 _Recommended textbooks_:
-- Trevor Hastie, Robert Tibshirani, Jerome H. Friedman, The Elements of Statistical Learning, Springer
+- Micheal Nilsen's free textbook on Neural Networks and Deep learning is highly recommended, see http://neuralnetworksanddeeplearning.com/
-- Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly
+- Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly.
+This is really a hands-on book and gives an excellent overview of many of the most central algorithms and methods.

 _General learning book on statistical analysis_:
 - Christian Robert and George Casella, Monte Carlo Statistical Methods, Springer